 All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
 Two of these must be B grades (grade 6).
 Specifically for Physics, you will need GCSE Double Science at grade BB (grade 6) or above OR GCSE Physics at grade B (grade 6) or above, AND GCSE Maths at grade B (grade 6) or above AND a total GCSE point score of 30 in your best five subjects.
 While it is not strictly necessary to select Mathematics as one of your A Levels, it is strongly recommended that you do, especially if you wish to study Physics or a related subject at university.

-The course has been structured to give a sample of the many specialisms of Physics that exist.
+The course has been structured to give an understanding of many of the specialisms in the world of Physics.

-The AS qualification covers forces and motion, materials, waves, quantum phenomena and fundamental particles, as well as the essential practical and mathematical skills required to become a successful physicist.
+The AS qualification covers the areas of forces and motion, materials, waves, electricity, quantum phenomena and particle physics.
+The experimental and mathematical skills required to become a successful physicist are also covered.

 The second year expands on the first year and also covers rotational mechanics, oscillations, electric, gravitational and magnetic fields, thermal physics, kinetic theory, radioactivity and nuclear physics.
 In addition, you can study either astrophysics, 'modern physics' (including relativity), engineering physics, medical physics or electronics options.